danxfisher/MeetEasier/README.md

 This application assumes you have:

 * Exchange Online (Office 365)
-* Conference room mailboxes are organized in room lists
+* Conference room mailboxes organized in room lists
 * Exchange Web Services (EWS) enabled
 * A service account with access to all conference room mailboxes and EWS
 * A web server to run the application